 The Mountain Top Trail, accessed from a Klondike Road trailhead (view maps and driving directions), is the most popular and scenic hike at Arabia Mountain.
 The trail ascends to the mountain’s summit, hiking through an expansive field of exposed granite slabs punctuated by scattered pockets of plants and water pools.

-Hike Arabia Mountain on days following a heavy rain to see the otherwise barren granite landscape transform into a beautiful array of shallow, water-filled pools.
+Hike the Arabia Mountain Trail on days following a heavy rain to see the otherwise barren granite landscape transform into a beautiful array of shallow, water-filled pools.
 The reflective pools are especially beautiful on the Arabia Mountain summit where they reflect the wide, open cloudscape above and feed moisture to the otherwise barren landscape of grasses and vibrant plant life.

 33.672095, -84.117488 (N33 40.326 W84 07.049)